rubo77/log4j_checker_beta/README.md

 to directly check for potentially vulnerable jar files on windows.
 Or you could download [this  script](get-vulnerablejars-win.ps1) and point the output to a writable fileshare.

 Error handling or additional features where not added on purpose to keep it short and easy and compatible with Powershell 2.0 and older versions of Windows.
+This script just checks for jar files and searches for the string "JndiLookup.class" which indicates a vulnerable library.
 Use your tool of choice to run it with admin permissions (or just use it manually).